-Credit: Fine Art This course is designed for any student looking to explore the many facets of music history, theory and practice.
+Prereq: None Credit: Fine Art

+This course is designed for any student looking to explore the many facets of music history, theory and practice.
 Prior music experience is preferred, but not required.
+This class will be largely hands-on with students learning through activities such as playing instruments (The class will be split between Guitar and Percussion), composing music (and learning to use written notation), and listening and watching examples of music.
 During this semester-long class, students will experience music from several time periods and cultures, discover the interaction between musical styles, see the music in a historical perspective and realize the cultural origins of each example.
-This class will be largely hands-on with students learning through activities such as playing instruments (such as African drums and mallet percussion), composing music (and learning to use written notation), and listening and watching examples of music.